drivechain-project/docs/bip1-hashrate-escrow.md

 These criteria are enforced here https://github.com/drivechain-project/bitcoin/blob/mainchainBMM/src/validation.cpp#L440-L473 by checking that a deposit is paying back to the sidechain more than it is taking out, and completely rejecting any withdrawal from the mempool.
 And here https://github.com/drivechain-project/bitcoin/blob/mainchainBMM/src/validation.cpp#L1747-L1757 we allow for a withdrawal only once it has attained sufficient work score (ACKs).

 The purpose of this is to have all of the escrow's money (ie all of the sidechain's money) in one TxID, so that depositors immediately undo any UTXO bloat they may cause.
-This simplifies the withdrawal process, as there is no need to worry about cleaning up "dust deposits" (...and such cleaning can often result in headaches, for example where a withdrawal-txn is larger than 1MB in size, or which may only withdraw an arbitrarily limited amount of BTC).
+This simplifies the withdrawal process, as there is no need to worry about cleaning up "dust deposits" (...and such cleaning can often result in headaches, for example where a withdrawal-txn is larger than 1MB in size, or else may only withdraw an arbitrarily limited amount of BTC).
 Notice that, unless we assume that an account will last forever, all utxos which are deposited must eventually be withdrawn by someone.
-Therefore, the relevant design criterion is not "efficiency" (total cost) but rather "who should pay" (allocation of costs).
+Therefore, the relevant design criterion is not "efficiency" (total network cost) but rather "who should pay" (allocation of costs).

 #### M5.
 "Make a Deposit" -- a transfer of BTC from-main-to-side